Roeeht/Agent_Messiah/README.md

 - **🔐 API key protection** for debug endpoints (optional)
 - **💬 Structured JSON logging** for production debugging

+## Assumptions & Scope

+- Voice-first product: I assumed the primary deliverable is a Hebrew outbound *voice-calling* agent (Twilio), not a text-first chat product.
+A text endpoint (`POST /agent/turn`) exists mainly for debugging and quick iteration, but the default user path is voice calling.
+- Leads are hard-coded: I assumed a lightweight local-dev workflow where leads are predefined in code (see app/leads_store.py), rather than imported from an external CRM or database.
+- Local development environment: The setup and testing workflow assumes local development (tested on macOS) with a public HTTPS tunnel (ngrok) for Twilio webhooks.
+- LLM-only behavior: The agent runs as LLM-only (no rule-based fallback) and expects `OPENAI_API_KEY` for real voice calls (LLM + transcription).
+- Hebrew caller / English internal: I assumed strict language separation: caller-facing output is Hebrew, while internal reasoning/logging/state is English.

 ## Quick Start (Voice Calling - Default)

 This is the default way to use Agent Messiah (Twilio outbound calling + Hebrew caller experience).